BRITian/SMEP/README.md

 Prediction
 ====
 The program smep_prediction_py2.7.py or smep_prediction_py3.5.py was used to train the prediction model, in the python environment 2.7 or 3.5, respectively.
 There are three parameters that should be provided with the following order, input filename, model name and the sequence length.
-Here are the examples to predict the modification sites in the python environment 2.7.
+The followings are the examples to predict the modification sites in the python environment 2.7.
 1. Predicting the 5mC modification sites
 python smep_prediction_py2.7.py example_Test_file_5mC example_Train_file_5mC 41 4
 2. Predicting the 6mA modification sites